pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2023-07-15-apple-crumble.markdown

 - rolled oats
 - crumble
 - crisp
-Description: Let me guess, you went apple picking this fall, and now you have way too many apples, but are struggling to find something healthy to bake with them.
+Description: Let me guess, you went <a href="/misc/fruit#apple">apple</a> picking this fall, and now you have way too many <a href="/misc/fruit#apple">apples</a>, but are struggling to find something healthy to bake with them.
 Just me?
 Well this is awkward then...
 Or make some <a href="apple-spread">No Sugar Added Apple Spread</a>
 Instructions:
 - Half, core, and thinly slice each apple.
 Add to a large bowl.
 Add the rest of the apple mix ingredients (honey, cornstarch, lemon juice, cinnamon, nutmeg, ginger, allspice, salt, and cloves), and toss until fully coated.
 Transfer to lightly greased 9x13” pan
 - <center><img src="/assets/Food/Healthier Dessert/Apple Crumble/apple-crumble-raw-apples.jpg" alt="" class="instruction-image"></center>